notlibrary/prng_xrp/README.md

 It's based on pairing non-crypto xorshift128(or xoshiro256ss) with non-crypto Pearson hashing

-Anyway it demonstrates pairiq with cryptohash or symmetric stream cipher opportunity in order to slowly obtain slightly more high quality random numbers
+Anyway it demonstrates pairing PRNG with cryptohash or symmetric stream cipher opportunity in order to slowly obtain slightly more high quality random numbers

 It's totally free 0-BSD code.
 You can include it in your app or library